Burundi March 18-23, 2023

 ON DT BnB.
 Another night at this beautiful house.

 At about 6 pm, I had a nap and woke up at 01:30.
 The power was out and I wandered out to the patio with my headlight.
 My dinner was still sitting on the dining room table and my phone and power bank (but unusually not my computer) were gone.
-I looked all over and couldn’t understand how anyone could have penetrated the looked large gate and the razor wire surrounding the house.
+I looked all over and couldn’t understand how anyone could have penetrated the large gate and the razor wire surrounding the house.
 I spent a tortured 5 hours looking everywhere.
 I couldn’t find my hotspot and was sure that I thief had entered somehow (the hotspot shuts off automatically).
-I went out at 7 and they were sitting on the couch in the patio – John had put them away for safe keeping.
-I thanked him endlessly (this would have presented many difficulties to continuing travel, buying a new phone and power bank, the latter difficult in this challenged country) and gave him 10,000 BF (about $2.75).
+I went out at 7 and they were sitting on the couch on the patio – John had put them away for safe keeping.
+I thanked him endlessly (this would have presented many difficulties to continuing travel, and buying a new phone and power bank, the latter difficult in this challenged country) and gave him 10,000 BF (about $2.75).

 Day 3 Mon Mar 18